 Leaders at the Community Newspaper Group condemned the heists as a crime against the press and people of Bay Ridge.

 “We’re deeply disturbed that our boxes in Bay Ridge are disappearing, depriving the neighborhood of local stories that are meaningful to them,” said James Spielman, vice president of marketing and operations.
 “I hate to think it’s somebody who doesn’t like what we’re putting in our papers.”

 This isn’t the first time box burglars have swiped Bay Ridge Courier containers.
-In fact, the boxes stolen from 88th Street and Fifth Avenue and 69th Street and Third Avenue were replacements for bins poached last year, when 13 total Courier boxes vanished overnight on Oct.
-1 — making a total of 22 Courier containers going missing.
+In fact, the boxes stolen from 88th Street and Fifth Avenue and 69th Street and Third Avenue were replacements for bins poached last year, when 13 Courier boxes vanished overnight on Oct.
+1 — making a total of 22 missing Courier containers in eight months.

 Police said they closed the investigation into the April 30–May 2 disappearances after not being able to track down any video footage of the news-napper in action.
 The investigation into the most recent pair of purloined periodical dispensers remains open.

-We ask that anyone with any information about the disappearance or present whereabouts of our boxes please contact Will Bredderman at (718) 260–4507, [email protected], or by contacting him via Twitter at twitter.com/WillBredderman.
+We ask that anyone with any information about the disappearance or present whereabouts of our boxes please contact Will Bredderman at (718) 260–4507, [email protected], or via Twitter at twitter.com/WillBredderman.